marrow/mongo/installation.md

 {% method -%}
 If you add `marrow.mongo` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` file, `marrow.mongo` will be automatically installed and made available when your own application or library is installed.
 We recommend using "less than" version numbers to ensure there are no unintentional side-effects when updating.
 Use `marrow.mongo<1.2` to get all bugfixes for the current release, and `marrow.mongo<2.0` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.

+There are a few conditional, tag-based dependencies; to utilize these optional tags add them, comma separated, beween square braces.
+This may require shell escaping or quoting.

 {% common -%}

-There are a few conditional, tag-based dependencies:
+#### Package Flags

 * **`development`**